 What is redundancy pooling?

 Each pool typically includes employees who currently perform the same or similar roles or employees with the same or similar skills in other roles.
-This means that you may need a few different redundancy pools for different business divisions or areas (eg marketing, sales or IT).
+You may need a few redundancy pools for different business divisions or areas (eg marketing, sales or IT).

 Redundancy pooling is not usually relevant where there is no need to select between employees performing a similar role (ie where a particular role will no longer exist, with no replacement, or an entire workplace will shut).
 This will mostly be the case for small or micro-businesses, where employees perform their roles individually.

-Choosing the right redundancy pools has a subjective element and there is no single right approach but the employer must act reasonably and take care to avoid illegal discrimination.
+Choosing the suitable redundancy pools has a subjective element and there is no single right approach but the employer must act reasonably and take care to avoid illegal discrimination.

 How do I select between employees within a pool?

 After choosing the pools, the employer must decide how to select between employees within that pool.
 It's usually best to create a selection matrix/score sheet to grade and compare the skills, experience and performance of the pooled employees.
-Employers must ensure that all employee information is processed in accordance with their Data protection policy and Employee privacy notice.
-For further information, read Data protection and employees.
+Employers must ensure that all employee information is processed under their Data protection policy and Employee privacy notice.
+For more information, read Data protection and employees.

 In choosing the criteria, try and think about the workplace attributes and skills that are necessary for the business to succeed in the future and the specific requirements of the remaining roles.